Aminata Touré (Senegalese politician): Prime minister

-Having announced that she was being appointed as prime minister, she then controversially named Sidiki Kaba to replace her as justice minister.
+Having announced that she was being appointed prime minister, she then controversially named Sidiki Kaba to replace her as justice minister.
 He was later criticized due to his work on the decriminalization of homosexuality.
 Her cabinet was also criticized by feminists as it had only four women in a cabinet of 32 ministers.

 On 4 July 2014, she was dismissed as prime minister following her failure to win a seat from Dakar in the 2014 local elections.
 President Macky Sall signed a decree that read: "Ms Aminata Toure's functions have been terminated."

-Special Envoy of the President
+Special envoy of the president

-Three months after leaving the Prime Minister's office, Aminata Toure was nominated by President Macky Sall as a Special Envoy.
+Three months after leaving the prime minister's office, Aminata Toure was nominated by President Macky Sall as a special envoy.

 2022 parliamentary election and aftermath

-For the 2022 parliamentary election Aminata Toure lead the electoral campaign of the United in Hope coalition, that ended up retaining a parliamentary majority only thanks to the support of Bokk Gis Gis' elected member Pape Diop.
+For the 2022 parliamentary election Aminata Toure led the electoral campaign of the United in Hope coalition, that ended up retaining a parliamentary majority only thanks to the support of Bokk Gis Gis' elected member Pape Diop.
 However on 25 September Aminata Touré announced she would no longer sit with United in Hope in the Assembly, accusing President Sall of promoting Amadou Mame Diop as president of the National Assembly due to "familial ties", meaning that the government lost its majority in the chamber.

 In March 2025, Aminata Touré spoke out against the CFA Franc in Africa.